thoughtbot/maintaining-open-source-projects/book/02-community.md

 with the single press of a button.
 You can find the code in [GitHub: Jose vs.
 OSS](https://github.com/nashby/jose-vs-oss).

-If you see the same questions being asked over and over, it may be a good sign that there is something in your project that should be simpler.
+If you see the same questions asked over and over, it may be a good sign that there is something in your project that should be simpler.
 Better error messages could help, documentation might need more attention, code might need some refactoring.
 Before disregarding repeated questions with variations of RTFM